ahmadsalahudin/JSON-GUI-Bulk-Editor/README.md

 Enter the key you want to delete - case-sensitive - and if it is found, it is deleted from all the JSON files.

 ## Features to be added:
+Ability to choose which files to apply deletion
 Add Nodes
 Update Nodes